ViniBreda/Wireless-Data-Transfer---ESP32/README.md

 ## Description:

 ESP32 was the selected board because:
-* it has an internal flash memory that can store more than 500kB of data
+* it has an internal flash memory that can store more than 500kB of data;
-* it has both bluetooth and Wi-Fi onboard
+* it has both bluetooth and Wi-Fi onboard;
-* it has Wi-Fi Long Range, which is great for file transfers of up to 1Km
+* it has Wi-Fi Long Range, which is great for file transfers of up to 1Km;
-* it's low power mode has very low power consumption, which is great for battery powered projects
+* it's low power mode has very low power consumption, which is great for battery powered projects;
-* great market availability, atleast in Brazil
+* great market availability, atleast in Brazil;
-* highest clock rate
+* highest clock rate;
-* internal RTC module
+* internal RTC module;
-* cheap price
+* cheap price;
-* 15 analog pins on DOIT ESP32 DevKit 1 that are great for reading data from sound and light sensors, for example
+* 15 analog pins on DOIT ESP32 DevKit 1 that are great for reading data from sound and light sensors, for example;
-* Possibility to code using Arduino syntax, which I'm more familiar to
+* Possibility to code using Arduino syntax, which I'm more familiar to;

 Both transmissor and receiver schematics can be found below: